 Adobe Photoshop’s pen tool is incredibly versatile, but difficult to master.
 It’s perfect for creating smooth shapes- any shape, whatever you can imagine!
-The pen tool can not only create new shapes; it can make very smooth lines, make very clean selections… the list goes on.
-The functionality has expanded with new versions of Photoshop, too.
+The pen tool can not only create new shapes; it can also make very smooth lines, make very clean selections… the list goes on.
+The functionality expands with new versions of Photoshop, too – so this article may not always be completely up-to-date.

-The pen tool does all of this with vector paths (for an explanation of vectors, have a look at our vector vs raster tutorial).
+The pen tool does all of this with vector paths.
 Paths are, simply said, guidelines which the program can follow to do certain things such as making a selection or creating a line.
 Paths can generally be changed easily.

-Since it’s such a versatile tool, I’ll be dividing this tutorial in different sections.
-Do keep in mind that I’m using Photoshop CC 2014 for this, so if you have an older version some options may not be available to you.
+It’s a very versatile tool.
+At the time of writing this article I am using Photoshop CC 2014, so if you have an older or newer version some options may not be available to you, or more options are available.
 The basic functionality of creating a vector path, however, should always be there.
-Also keep in mind this is not an explanation of the pen tool in Adobe Illustrator!
+Also keep in mind this does not directly translate to the pen tool in Adobe Illustrator!
 While both are similar, there are some important differences to working with vector paths in Photoshop versus Illustrator.

 Photoshop Pen Tool: Basics